 Today, there is so much revitalization and development going on in Oklahoma City’s urban core, it’ll make your head spin.
 Without a doubt, 10 years can bring enormous change, not to mention 20.

 In 2001, I enrolled my oldest child in Oklahoma City’s most urban Catholic school.
 A rare institution run by a convent of nuns, it was fledgling with low enrollment.
 We were only one of three families that stuck it out from Pre-K to 4th grade.
-We knew it was an authentic place, made so by Carmelite nuns who’d been an anchor in a neighborhood long abandoned by virutally everyone else.
-We knew it was Oklahoma City’s best kept secret.
+We knew it was an authentic place, made so by Carmelite nuns who’d been an anchor in a neighborhood long abandoned by virtually everyone else.
+We knew it was Oklahoma City’s best-kept secret.

 Generation X Non-Conformity

 It’s like A.O.
-Scott says, Generation X women don’t have midlife crises, they have midlife awakenings.
+Scott says Generation X women don’t have midlife crises, they have midlife awakenings.
 My awakening is this: my youth has passed.
 I don’t mourn this or fear aging.
 Experience helps me realize that suburban living is not a counterfeit experience, even if it’s still not my preference.
-On the same token, the urban core doesn’t have a corner on authenticity, especially when the once gritty historic properties become clipped and coifed and a bit funerial.
+On the same token, the urban core doesn’t have a corner on authenticity, especially when the once-gritty historic properties become clipped and coifed and a bit funereal.
 Like Zurin says, authenticity must come from within.

 I dreamed of the city.
 My children dream of farms.

 Every generation has both manufactured and organic pursuits.
 The three members of Generation Z who live in my house seem to have a real affinity for the grit of rural America.
 The farms and fields across Oklahoma have captured their imagination.
-For them, the wide open spaces hold promise and adventure.
-The great thing is, the coming ubiquitious global network will allow them to live Anywhere.
+For them, the wide-open spaces hold promise and adventure.
+The great thing is, the coming ubiquitous global network will allow them to live Anywhere.

-In the late 1980s, my fears had a distinct suburban flair, and so I dreamt of life in a Sesame Street Brownstone.
+In the late 1980s, my fears had a distinct suburban flair, and so I dreamt of a life in a Sesame Street Brownstone.
 Today, my children dream of riding horses at sunset.
 They find my Generation X dreams and brand of authenticity cumbersome, if not confining.
-To this say, go, Generation Z, go.